AlexPoltak/vrs_cvicenie_3/README.md

  1. To prepare structure that holds camera data, info use:<br>

- > This method load camera files and prepare relational vector between video frames and trajectory.
-It is used for having access to specific video frame at given trajectory position and so on

     - `cameraIndex` - ID of camera for which all should be prepared
-    - `filename` - path to camera files<br>
+    - `filename` - path to camera files

         | video_type-type of camera     |
         | :-------------                |
         | garmin_virb                   |